sandeepthukral/qa-assignment-mq/README.md

 - I have added code that will clean test data as much as possible.
 Any test data created for editing or deleting a customer is deleted in the After call.
 This ensures a cleaner list of test employees in the application.

+### Checks for JS Errors
+Frontend components, especially VueJS and React, throw JavaScript errors in the console if something goes wrong with them.
+These errors usually result in frontend issues and should be caught and reported.

+The framework has the capability to fail tests if SEVERE JS errors are observed.
+But it has been turned off for now, because an error is reported when creating a user with invalid email address.

 ## Further (proposed) improvements for the framework
 ### Run the tests on CI platform